Creamy Hawaiian Macaroni Salad

 FAQ

-- How do I keep the onion from overpowering the salad?
+- How do I keep the salad from drying out in the fridge?

-- Can I add protein without ruining the vibe?
+- Can I add protein to make this a main dish?

 Serving Suggestions